Poway, California: Transportation

-Poway's transportation history parallels that of early California.
-In 1888 the first stagecoach began to service the towns from San Diego to Escondido, including Poway.
+Poway's transportation history parallels that of the rest of early California.
+In 1888, the first stagecoach began to serve the towns from San Diego to Escondido, including Poway.
 The stage made one stop in town, at the Poway Post Office, and also delivered mail to the farmers who would wait along the road for its arrival.
-The men would trot alongside the coach and inquire as to the state of the mail, and thus receive letters without requiring it to stop.
+The men would trot alongside the coach and inquire as to the state of the mail and thus receive letters without requiring it to stop.
 Eight to ten passengers could accompany the stagecoach on its three-day journey for a modest $1.00 fee, or purchase a round trip for the bargain price of $1.50.
 The route itself, though not treacherous when passing through Poway, did pose a significant challenge to the team and driver at various points.
 Windy mountain trails often caused the stage to turn over, spilling both mail and passengers onto the rocky turf.
 The city of San Diego discontinued the stage line in 1912, when the advent of the automobile facilitated an easier and less time-consuming method of mail delivery.
-Poway established a County Road Station in 1920, to oil and maintain the roads so that automobiles could use them with ease.
+Poway established a County Road Station in 1920 to oil and maintain the roads so that automobiles could use them with ease.
 The road station remained in operation until 1961, when Poway achieved an 80% paved road rate.
-To this day, though, the town still boasts a number of dirt roads, for use by cars, horses, bikers, and pedestrians.
-Portions of what is currently Pomerado Road, a major north/south artery, were once U.S. Route 395 in California.
+To this day, though, the town still boasts a number of dirt roads, for use by cars, horses, bikes, and pedestrians.
+Portions of what is currently Pomerado Road, a major north–south artery, were once U.S. Route 395 in California.

 Water

 Poway's greatest change started in the 1950s when water came to the valley.
 On January 29, 1954, an election was held on the formation of the Poway Municipal Water District, which passed with an overwhelming majority of 210 ayes to 32 nays.
 At the second election on March 25, 1954, the citizens voted to annex to the San Diego County Water Authority.
 At a third election held April 22, 1954, the citizens voted to incur bonded debt of $600,000 to build a water system.
 The first water delivery was made in July 1954 to Gordon's Grocery on Garden Road.
 In 1972 Poway Dam was built to provide a dependable supply of water.

 In 1957, the Pomerado County Water District was organized to provide sewer service to 1610 acre along Pomerado Road.
 In 1959 the first subdivision homes were built and sold as Poway Valley Homes and Poway's population began to climb.
 On December 1, 1980, the City of Poway incorporated and the two districts, Poway Municipal Water and Pomerado County Water, became part of the City structure.
 The district issued a restriction for watering lawns.
-It allowed people to water their lawns three days a week each week.
-After a year or two, these restrictions were lifted.
+It allowed people to water their lawns three days a week.
+After a short time, restrictions were lifted.